 This one's easy.
 Both Sky Cinema and Now have their whole movie libraries available on demand.

 To get TV programmes on demand, however, you'll have to subscribe to something extra.
 In the case of Sky Cinema, on-demand telly may be available with your chosen TV package; and with Now TV, you'll need the Entertainment Pass.

 Picture and sound quality

-Now TV falls short on audio quality as well - it's in stereo, while Sky Cinema is delivered in full surround sound when it's available.
+Now TV falls short on audio quality as well - in most cases it's in stereo, while Sky Cinema is delivered in full surround sound when available.